divengine/enum/README.md

 Use PHP!

 The class **divengine\enum** help you, but remember:
-_the most important solution is the concept of this library_:
+_the most important solution is the concept of this library_.

-With this, you can solves the following problems:
+With this class, you can solves the following problems:

 1. Constants with different names and equal value can be used as function arguments
 2. Lose static analysis benefits like auto completion and refactoring
 3. Maintaining duplicated code when use docblock type hints to solve the first problem

-We'd have built-in enums in PHP !
+We need have built-in enums in PHP !
 But, for now, this is a solution.

 ## Example